 Personal discipline is very important.
 We recommend that a student consider the time he/she is able to give to study, establish a routine schedule, and stick to it.
 For example, if you can complete a module in a week, then map out the course for five weeks.
 If you have more or less time to devote to study, then make your schedule realistic.
 The schedule will help you determine when to take that first exam.

-Registration Fee – A one-time initial registration fee of $25 shall apply to all new students no matter where they reside.
+Application Fee – A one-time initial application fee of $25 shall apply to all new students no matter where they reside.

 Tuition – A tuition fee of $450 per academic quarter for student who reside in the 35 developed countries.
 Visit the “How Much Does it Cost?” page under Academics to learn more.